brianmario/mysql2/README.md

 ```

 Note the additional double dashes (`--`) these separate command-line arguments
-that `gem` or `bundler` interpret from the addiitonal arguments that are passed
+that `gem` or `bundler` interpret from the additional arguments that are passed
 to the mysql2 build process.

 ### Windows